malcommac/Hydra/README.md

 <p align="center" >★★ <b>Star our github repository to help us!</b> ★★</p>
 <p align="center" >Created by <a href="http://www.danielemargutti.com">Daniele Margutti</a> (<a href="http://www.twitter.com/danielemargutti">@danielemargutti</a>)</p>

+## Swift 3 and Swift 4 Compatibility

+Swift 4.x: >= 1.1.0 - Latest is 1.1.0 (`pod 'HydraAsync'`)
+Swift 3.x: Latest compatible version is 1.0.0 Download here.
+If you are using CocoaPods be sure to fix the release (`pod 'HydraAsync', '~> 1.0.0'`)

 # Hydra
 Hydra is full-featured lightweight library which allows you to write better async code in Swift 3.x/4.x.
 It's partially based on [JavaScript A+](https://promisesaplus.com) specs and also implements modern construct like `await` (as seen in [Async/Await specification in ES8 (ECMAScript 2017)](https://github.com/tc39/ecmascript-asyncawait) or C#) which allows you to write async code in sync manner.
 Hydra supports all sexiest operators like `always`, `validate`, `timeout`, `retry`, `all`, `any`, `pass`, `recover`, `map`, `zip`, `defer` and `retry`.